 At the beginning of my sophomore year, I vowed to do something different.
 I wanted to make new friends, join student organizations and get out of my dorm room – and that’s when I came across sorority recruitment.
 My friends encouraged me to go for it and we all went through the process together.
 Eventually, a close friend and I decided to go through recruitment for a new sorority on campus, and I had the opportunity to have really engaging conversations with other college-aged women that I found impactful.

-Going through recruitment wasn’t anything that I ever thought I would do – no one in my family was ever in a sorority, and I admittedly didn’t know much about them.
+Going through recruitment wasn’t anything that I ever thought I would do.
+No one in my family was ever in a sorority, and I admittedly didn’t know much about them.
 The recruitment process introduced me to so many incredible women on my campus, many of whom I became friends with and who pushed me out of my comfort zone.

 Enjoying the Recruitment Process

 I enjoyed my time going through the recruitment process, and it ended up becoming one of the events I looked forward to the most when I became a member.
 I loved taking the time to learn about the other sororities on my campus, and how the women personally connected to their chapters.
 As a potential member, recruitment is all about you and helping you find the organization you feel more at home with.
 Take the time to ask questions and really learn about the women you meet and the chapters you visit.